humanitycodes/www/coursework/lessons/slides/js-objects.md

 `filter` goes through each item in the array and passes it to a function we provide.
 If the function returns `true`, that item is added to a new array that `filter` returns.
 If the function returns `false`, then the item is essentially _filtered out_.

 It's important to note that unlike many array methods we've seen before, such as `push` and `splice`, __the original array is _not_ modified by `filter`__.
 Instead, we now have two arrays.
-There's the new array, with only people named Sam:
+There's the new array, `peopleNamedSame`, with only people named Sam:

 ``` js
 peopleNamedSam
 => [{ 'firstName': 'Sam', 'age': 27 }]
 ```

-And the original array (`people`), still contains everyone:
+And the original array, `people`, still contains everyone:

 ``` js
 people